Gordon Newton: Editorship of the Financial Times

 When the editor of the Financial Times, Hargreaves Parkinson, retired due to a terminal illness in 1950, Bracken passed over the expected successor, Harold Wincott in favour of Newton.
 The choice proved a great success.
 Granted a free hand by the paper's owners, he strengthened its coverage of financial, business, and political news while broadening it to include areas such as the arts.
 Eschewing journalists with previous experience in the profession, he hired graduates straight from the universities of Oxford and Cambridge, giving a start to the careers of writers such as Patrick Hutber (of Hutber's law), William Rees-Mogg, Christopher Tugendhat and Nigel Lawson.

 Newton's decisions contributed to the success of the newspaper.
 Sales trebled during his years as editor, as Newton transformed the Financial Times from a trade publication into an internationally respected newspaper.

-In 1958, he hired Sheila Black, a former actor and FT’s first female journalist, who introduced the How to Spend It consumer goods feature in 1967.
+In 1958, he hired Sheila Black, a former actor and FT’s first female journalist, who introduced the How to Spend It consumer goods feature in 1967, with whom he also had a long-running extramarital affair.

 Newton received a knighthood in 1967, and served as a director of the paper between 1967 and 1972.